 Q: Do I have to apply to the School of English after applying for admittance into Oregon State?

 Q: What is a WR 121 override?

-A: Students who do not take WR I (WR 121 at OSU) will require overrides from me to register for any writing classes at OSU.
+A: Students who do not take WR I (WR 121 at OSU) will require overrides from our advisor to register for any writing classes at OSU.
 This is simply procedural.
 Also, if you do not have an equivalent WR I once you come to OSU, you may take a test to attain WR 121 credit.

 Q: As a student who is passionate about English language and composition, with the hope to teach at the secondary level, are there specific classes I need to take at my college to prepare myself?

 A: There are no specific courses that we recommend that you take.
 That said, we offer a double-degree in English and Education that would give you the credentials to teach elementary through high school language arts.
 We offer courses such as The Teaching of Writing, Literature and Pedagogy, Grammar, Intro to Literacy Studies, and Digital Literacy and Culture that might be of interest.

 Q: If I’m interested in technical or professional writing, what courses should I take?

 A: We offer several courses related to a career in professional writing, including Technical Writing, Science Writing, Writing in Business, Publishing and Editing, and Professional Writing.
 Our Applied Journalism Minor and certificate in Scientific, Technical, and Professional Communication are also available.

 Q: Are there study abroad opportunities?

 A: Yes!
 We have a number of opportunities every year and a new course called Writing Abroad.
 See here for more information: https://liberalarts.oregonstate.edu/wlf/students/go-abroad-english